oleeveeuh/MoE-for-Multimodal-Parkinsons-Disease-Classification-Using-Spiral-Drawings-and-Audio-Recordings/README.md

 We repeat this until the original training set is balanced doubled.
 The process is then rerun with a augmented sample from the **MixUp_2_files** directory and an original file, essentially mixing 3 files.
 Finally, it is run on the **MixUp_3_files** directory.
 This results in a training dataset more than 4x its original size, with 160 samples with an even class distribution.

 ### Image
-MixUp was also applied to the image data

-We were initially skeptical of applying MixUp to the image data as this resulted in two spirals in one image, so we opted to also include commonly used geometric transforms, such as resize, color jitter, stretch, and horizontal and vertical flipping.
+MixUp was also applied to the image data, with each point representing a coordinate or pixel of the image rather than a timestamp.We were initially skeptical of applying MixUp to the image data as this resulted in two spirals in one image, so we opted to also include commonly used geometric transforms, such as resize, color jitter, stretch, and horizontal and vertical flipping.
 Interestingly, MixUp and geometric augmentations performed very similarly (around 92-93\%) accuracy when used to double the training set, with MixUp taking the edge.
 Therefore, we speculate that MixUp may be a viable method despite the single-line nature of our spiral images.

 For each image in the training set, we applied 1, 2, then 3 augmentations and saved the augmented copies.
 No class balancing is required.
 After experimenting with different augmentations available and number of variations to produce, we found that generating 3 variations of the original image with 1, 2, and 3 randomly chosen augmentations from color jitter, horizontal flip, and vertical flip yielded the best results.
 After augmentation, our training dataset is 4x its original size, with 244 samples in total.